Shares fall in Asia after no deal in China-US trade talks

 President Donald Trump said on Twitter over the weekend that “We are right where we want to be with China.”
 He accused China of “ripping off” America.

-The Trump administration said it was preparing to expand 25% tariffs to another $300 billion worth of Chinese goods, or practically all imports from China, after raising the import duty from 10%, with effect Friday.
+The Trump administration said it was preparing to expand 25% tariffs to another $300 billion worth of Chinese goods, or practically all imports from China, after raising the import duty on $200 billion of imports from 10%, with effect Friday.

 The tariffs war has been hammering Chinese manufacturers and is an added drag on growth for the region.